charanpulivendula/F1_Tracker/README.md

   1) run `npm install` (first time for installing dependencies)
   2) run `npm start` from the tip of the *** IU_Racing_Dashboard/IU_Racing_Dashboard ***
   3) Check errors in the console
-  4) Automatically opens browser with localhost:3000 or type `http://localhost:3000` in browser

 ## Backend
   1) Go to another terminal, Go to path {IU_Racing_Dashboard}/IU_Racing_Dashboard/Server